• Skip to primary navigation

 Nutrition per Serving

-Serving: 1tablespoon | Calories: 96kcal | Fat: 10g | Saturated Fat: 2g | Sodium: 132mg
+Serving: 1 tablespoon | Calories: 96 kcal | Fat: 10 g | Saturated Fat: 2 g | Sodium: 132 mg

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Dips & Sauces
+More Dips and Sauces

 Sour Cream Dip

-• Pimento cheese served with fresh-cut vegetables.
+• Pimento cheese is served with fresh-cut vegetables.

 Pimento Cheese

-• Cream cheese dip served with fresh-cut veggies.
+• Cream cheese dip is served in a dark bowl.

 Cream Cheese Dip